getkeops/keops/doc/python/installation.rst

 KeOps health check
 ------------------

-To get a general overview of your KeOps installation (along with any related issues), including relevant paths, environments, compilation flags, and more, it’s recommended to run the :func:``pykeops.check_health <pykeops.check_health>`` function.
+To get a general overview of your KeOps installation (along with any related issues), including relevant paths, environments, compilation flags, and more, it’s recommended to run the :func:`check_health() <pykeops.check_health>` function.
 Simply type the following in a Python shell:

 .. code-block:: python